akash0708/vrv-rbac/README.md

 # Role-Based Access Control (RBAC)

+The project is live at: [https://vrv-rbac-vert.vercel.app](https://vrv-rbac-vert.vercel.app//)

+To run the Project locally checkout [INSTALLATION.md](./INSTALLATION.md)

 ## Project Overview

 This project is a **Role-Based Access Control (RBAC) Dashboard** designed to manage user roles and permissions effectively.
 It features three types of users: **Superadmin**, **Admin**, and **User**, each with specific privileges: